 Costas’ combination of wit and intelligence have made him a popular guest on the talk show circuit from his memorable play-by-play call of elevator races on Late Night with David Letterman to his current appearances on The Tonight Show with Jay Leno, and Late Night with Conan O’Brien.

-All American Speakers is a speakers bureau and booking agency providing information on booking Bob Costas for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Bob Costas speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Bob Costas for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Bob Costas speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Bob Costas, an inspirational motivational speaker. bio for Bob Costas agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Bob Costas